 Submit the Travel Signature Request eForm through the ISSC eForm Portal via the J-1 Student Services tab.

 J-1 student (ASU did not issue your DS-2019)

 Contact your J-1 Program Sponsor to request a travel signature.

 J-1 scholar (ASU issued your DS-2019)

-As you may know, currently the Center for Disease Control recommends that travelers avoid all nonessential travel to China.
+As you may know, currently the Center for Disease Control recommends that travelers avoid all nonessential travel to certain countries.
 For more information, please see their website.